IBM/ansible-role-infosvr-import-export/README.md

 The following describes all of the actions and object types currently covered by this role, and their expected structures.

 1. `gather` - [environment detail gathering](docs/gather.md)
-1. `export` / `import` metadata asset types (as with the actions above, the ordering below defines the order in which these object types will be extracted and loaded -- irrespective of the order in which they appear within an action)
+1. `export` / `ingest` metadata asset types (as with the actions above, the ordering below defines the order in which these object types will be extracted and loaded -- irrespective of the order in which they appear within an action)
     1. `customattrs` - [custom attribute definitions](docs/customattrs.md)
     1. `common` - [common metadata](docs/common.md) (should be considered low-level, and where possible avoided by using one of the type-specific options)
     1. `logicalmodel` - [logical model metadata](docs/logicalmodel.md)